All Episodes

 But it was intentional so that he wasn't out campaigning.

-It's not like Letitia James's case.
+It's not like Letitia James' case.

 He can't pop in and out.

-He's gonna be tied up.
+He's going to be tied up.

 That's why all of these individuals waited.

-That's why they're tying him up now to the trials are before the election.
+That's why they're tying him up now.

-And then yeah, appeals will be post-election.
+And then, yeah, appeals will be post-election.

-And that would have to be handled by outside counsel uh during that if they don't get stayed, which I assume there will be motions to say if he wins the presidency.
+And that would have to be handled by outside counsel during that if they don't get stayed, which I assume there will be motions to say if he wins the presidency.

 But don't get it twisted.